sbseltzer/kioku-srs/MODEL.md

 # Model

 This file is a draft of how data is managed in Kioku.
+I think this will probably drive the high level design.

 ## Goals

 ## Filesystem

-This is a draft of the git-managed filesystem, which acts as a sort of database.
+This is a draft of the partly git-managed filesystem, which acts as a sort of database.
 ```
 .version - Implementation version information for this device
 LOG.txt - Logfile for server.
 Clients can implement their own logging, or log to server.
-/.plugins - where native (compiled/binary) plugins go
+/.plugins - Where native (compiled/binary) plugins go.
+Not synced.
   /lua-scripting-engine
     -- files
   /python-scripting-engine